-Under Alternative 1, none of the parcels would be offered and impacts would be similar to those described in each FO RMPs.
+Under Alternative 1, no parcels would be offered and impacts would be similar to those described in each FO RMPs.

-Under the Alternative 2, the BLM would offer 4 parcels for lease, covering 2,443.11 acres.
-At the lease sale stage, it is unknown where, or if, development would occur in any given nominated lease leases; as specific types and locations of development are proposed, their specific effects would be analyzed and addressed in detail at the time of proposed lease development.
-However, in general, of the acquisition and development of new leases covering 2,443.11 acres, as discussed on page 32, the action could directly affect approximately 2.5-5 acres (0.10% - 0.20% of total parcel acres) of potential mule deer habitat from surface disturbance associated with on-lease well development.
+Under the Alternative 2, the BLM would offer 37 parcels for lease, covering 45,178 acres.
+At the lease sale stage, it is unknown where, or if, development would occur in any given nominated lease; as specific types and locations of development are proposed, their specific effects would be analyzed and addressed in detail at the time of proposed lease development.
+However, if we use the 2020 Reasonable Foreseeable Development Scenarios, the acquisition and development of new leases covering 45,178 acres (see Chapter 4, Environmental Consequences), the action could directly affect approximately 542.5 - 2,945 acres of mule deer habitat statewide from surface disturbance associated with on-lease well development and associated infrastructure across the 37 parcels.
 It is also noted that historically speaking, of the total BLM WY authorized oil and gas development, approximately 50% of leases actually produce in payable quantities, therefore, the analysis below is likely an overestimation of impacts.

-According to BLM WY field office RMPs, a summary of impacts to critical winter range related to oil and gas disturbance can contribute to additional habitat fragmentation, human activity, noise and introduction of weeds, invasive, noxious, or invasive annuals; depending upon the proposal and status of existing development if/where present, and the level of activity.
-In addition, according to BLM WY field office RMPs, a summary of impacts to migration corridors related to oil and gas disturbance can contribute to avoidance or abandonment of high-quality habitat near oil and gas disturbance and isolation of migration corridors to the critical winter range or parturition areas.
+According to BLM WY field office RMPs, a summary of impacts to crucial winter range related to oil and gas disturbance can contribute to additional habitat fragmentation, human activity, noise and introduction of weeds, invasive, noxious, or invasive annuals, depending upon the proposal and status of existing development if/where present, and the level of activity.
+In addition, according to BLM WY field office RMPs, a summary of impacts to migration corridors related to oil and gas disturbance can contribute to avoidance or abandonment of high-quality habitat near oil and gas disturbance and isolation of migration corridors to the crucial winter range or parturition areas.

-As discussed in Section 4 (pg.
-32), under the Alternative 2, the BLM is assuming 2.5-5 acres (0.10% - 0.20% of total parcel acres) of surface disturbance across 4 parcels located in 1 of the BLM Wyoming field offices may result in direct big game habitat loss.
-This acreage amount does not include associated roads, powerlines, and other access infrastructure as there is no way to determine additional habitat impacts until a site-specific proposal is received from the proponent.
+As discussed in Section 4, under the Alternative 2, the BLM is assuming 542.5 - 2,945 acres (1.20% - 6.54% of total parcel acres) of surface disturbance across 37 parcels located in 5 of the BLM Wyoming field offices may result in direct big game habitat loss.